 Calculates a variety of observables for electron molecule collisions including:

-- Electron impact dissociation (subject to a target molecule’s details and customer support availability)
+• Electron impact dissociation (subject to the target molecule’s details and customer support availability)

 ** features not present in standard R-matrix codes